 A person also has the right to lodge a complaint about any use of their information with the Commission nationale pour la protection des données (CNPD).

-Please contact us if you have any queries, suggestions or comments regarding this policy, either via email to secretarygeneral@LARI.lu or by writing to us at:
+Please contact us if you have any queries, suggestions or comments regarding this privacy statement, either via email to secretarygeneral@LARI.lu

 Luxembourg Agency for Research Integrity (LARI)